akbrother02/CrownStack.github.io/_posts/2017-05-03-art-of-programming.markdown

 Consistent code always makes leagacy code easy to work with which in turns reduces development cost and makes it easy to find bugs.
 Consistency can be achieved by adopting lets say, a common code style guide, consistent naming conventiton and following industry standards.

-Naming is one the hardest problem in computer science and it takes years to master this craft.
+Naming is one of the hardest problem in computer science and it takes years to master this craft.
 A function's name should explain its intent or class name should reveal its use.